-- A household must meet the following two requirements in order to receive a hardship exemption: - The tenant household must provide proof it is unable to continue to pay the current rent because of a financial hardship, including: - The family's income has decreased because of loss of employment and the family demonstrates efforts towards regaining employment; - A death has occurred in the family which eliminates a prior source of income; or - Other circumstances determined to warrant an exemption by SDHC. - The qualifying financial hardship must be long-term (90 days or more). - The minimum rent will be suspended immediately (the first of the month following the family's request) upon the family's request for minimum rent hardship exemption.
-Within 10 business days, the PHA will determine if a hardship exists, and whether the hardship is long- term, and will notify the family.
+A household must meet the following two requirements in order to receive a hardship exemption:

+- 1. The participant household must provide proof the household is unable to continue to pay the current rent share because of a financial hardship, including: - a.
+A death has occurred in the family which eliminates a prior source of income; or - b.
+Other circumstances determined to warrant an exemption by SDHC. - 2.
+The qualifying financial hardship must be long-term (a minimum of three months). - a.
+Until the request for a hardship exemption is reviewed and approved by SDHC, the participating household is expected to continue to pay their portion of rent as previously determined by the SDHC.